opentofu/opentofu/rfc/20240824-provider-cache-locking.md

 This proposal hinges on a stable and consistent cross-platform lock.
 The codebase already contains this in the form of locking local state files.
 This code is battle tested and overall quite simple to use.
 With some light refactoring, this filesystem locking code can be moved into it's own internal package and used both to lock providers and to lock the local state file.

 The existing file locking should be safe on any local filesystems, but should be used with caution on shared volumes such as legacy NFS shares who do not provide strong locking consistency.
+We will add explicit warnings to the documentation which recommend against using networked filesystems for this use case.

 Within the provider installation code, the whole section which inspects and links to the current providers available should be locked at the provider level.
 The lock should be done at this granularity specifically for the complicating factors mentioned above.